Over 5,000 tons of toxic chemicals released yearly from indoor consumer products

-Newswise — People often assume that the products they use every day are safe.
-Now a new study by Silent Spring Institute and University of California, Berkeley exposes how much people come into contact with toxic ingredients in products, used at home and at work, that could harm their health.
-Findings from the analysis could help state and federal agencies strengthen chemical regulations and guide manufacturers in making safer products.
+Many people think the things they use every day are safe, but a new study by Silent Spring Institute and University of California, Berkeley shows that there are harmful ingredients in products we use at home and work.
+These findings could help government agencies make better rules about these chemicals and help companies make safer products.

-Many common products like shampoos, body lotions, cleaners, mothballs, and paint removers contain toxic volatile organic compounds or VOCs—chemicals that escape as gases, accumulate in indoor air, and cause a variety of health problems including cancer.
-Because companies, for the most part, are not required to disclose what it’s in their products or how much, it’s difficult to know what people might be exposed to and the potential health effects.
+Products that we use every day, such as shampoos, lotions, cleaners, mothballs, and paint removers, can contain harmful chemicals called volatile organic compounds (VOCs).
+These chemicals can escape into the air and accumulate inside our homes, causing health problems like cancer.
+Unfortunately, companies are not always required to tell us what is in their products, so it's hard to know what we might be exposed to and how it could affect our health.

-“This study is the first to reveal the extent to which toxic VOCs are used in everyday products of all types that could lead to serious health problems,” says lead author Kristin Knox, a scientist at Silent Spring Institute.
-“Making this information public could incentivize manufacturers to reformulate their products and use safer ingredients.”
+According to Kristin Knox, the lead author and scientist at Silent Spring Institute, this study is the first to show how much harmful volatile organic compounds (VOCs) are present in all kinds of everyday products that can cause serious health issues.
+By making this information public, it could encourage manufacturers to change their products and use safer ingredients.

-For the analysis, Knox and her colleagues turned to an unlikely source of data: The California Air Resources Board (CARB).
-For more than 30 years, CARB has been tracking VOCs in consumer products in an effort to reduce smog.
-In the presence of sunlight, VOCs react with other air pollutants to form ozone, the main ingredient in smog.
+To conduct their analysis, Kristin Knox and her colleagues used data from an unexpected source: The California Air Resources Board (CARB).
+For over 30 years, CARB has been monitoring the presence of harmful volatile organic compounds (VOCs) in consumer products as part of their efforts to reduce smog.
+When exposed to sunlight, VOCs react with other pollutants in the air and create ozone, which is a major component of smog.

-Under its Consumer Product Regulatory program, CARB periodically surveys companies that sell products in California, collecting information on a wide range of items—everything from hair spray to windshield wiper fluid.
-The data include information on the concentration of VOCs used in various types of products and how much of each product type is sold in the state.
-CARB does not share data on specific products.
+The government agency CARB checks on companies that sell products in California.
+They ask about what's in the products and how much of each type is sold.
+They're especially interested in chemicals called VOCs.
+But they don't tell anyone which specific products they're checking.

-Reporting in the journal Environmental Science & Technology, the researchers analyzed the most recent CARB data, focusing on 33 VOCs listed under California’s right-to-know law, Prop 65, because they cause cancer, birth defects, or other reproductive harm.
-The law requires companies that sell products in California to warn users if their products could expose them to significant amounts of these harmful chemicals.
+Some scientists studied information collected by CARB and wrote about it in a journal called Environmental Science & Technology.
+They only looked at 33 chemicals that can cause cancer, birth defects, or other problems, which California law (Proposition 65) says companies have to warn people about.
+The law applies to products sold in California, and the warnings are necessary if the products could expose people to a lot of these chemicals.

 Of the 33 VOCs listed under Prop 65, the researchers identified the top 11 chemicals that manufacturers should eliminate from products because of the chemicals’ high toxicity and widespread use.
 Other findings include: